NatalliaPahosava/MongoDB-API-CRUD/README.md

 # MongoDB Api

-This project showcases what we've learned to make an api that will access a "movie" collection in our mongoDB database
+This project showcases what we've learned to make an API that will access a "movie" collection in our MongoDB database

 ## To get started